millionairetai/ioff/README.md

 work, common, and console, hrm, kpi, cron each of which is a separate Yii application.

-Center office has designed that can run on pc, mobile, tablet pc device.
+Center office has designed that can run on PC, MOBILE, TABLET PC DEVICE.

 =======================================================================